Wandalen/willbe/doc/version2.eng/concept/ResourceBuild.md

 ### Section <code>build</code>

-Resources of the section (build) describe sequence and conditions of procedures of module's building.
+Resources of the section (build) describe sequence and conditions of procedures of module building.